 Materials such as used nuclear reactor fuel assemblies, radioactive resins (such as those used to filter radioactive material from water), contaminated clothing or tools, and isotopes used in nuclear medicine are some examples of nuclear waste that may be transported in a cask.

 The cask systems are designed to handle a wide range of severe environmental conditions, including earthquakes, flooding, extreme temperatures, and tornadoes.
 This includes objects that may impact the cask at high speed perhaps during a tornado.
 The cask systems are able to store waste for several decades, perhaps for more than a century.
-They are also designed to withstand extreme events, such as a 30 foot drop onto a hard surface, and a 1475° F fire engulfing the cask for 30 minutes.
-Casks have also been subjected to tests such as being struck broadside by a locomotive travelling at 80 MPH, without failure of containment.
+They are also designed to withstand extreme events, such as a 30 foot drop onto a hard surface, and a 1475°F fire engulfing the cask for 30 minutes.
+Casks have also been subjected to tests such as being struck broadside by a locomotive traveling at 80 MPH, without failure of containment.